Gawen Brown of Boston, Massachusetts. Tall case clock. 214034.

 This mahogany case tall clock was made by Gawen Brown of Boston, Massachusetts.

 This case sits flat on the floor on an applied molding secured to the bottom of the base.
 A compressed base section, such as this one, is a common feature of this early form.
-The wooden panels are formatted with the wood-grained positioned horizontally.
-The long waist section of the case is fitted with a large door.
-This tombstone-shaped waist door is nicely finished with applied molding and dominates the waist of the case.
+The wooden panels are formatted with the wood-grain positioned horizontally.
+The long waist section of the case features a large door.
+This tombstone-shaped waist door is nicely finished with applied molding and dominates the case's waist.
 Open this, and one will easily access the two brass-covered lead weights and the brass-faced pendulum bob.
 The dome-shaped bonnet or hood is an early form.
 It was commonly employed in London examples as well.
 Below the boldly formed arch molding is a section decorated with blind frets.
 All of this is visually supported by smoothly turned bonnet columns.
 These terminate in wooden-turned capitals.
 It is interesting to note that all four are applied to the case.
 They are not free-standing.
 The bonnet door is arched in form and opens to a composite brass dial.

 This style of brass dial predates the painted dial.
-It is composed of a brass base sheet, applied cast brass spandrels, and chapter rings.
-The chapter ring, name boss, and calendar dial have been finished in a silver wash for contrast.
-In the arch of this dial is the Maker's name, boss.
-This three-dimensional detail is skillfully engraved with the Maker's name and working location.
-The large chapter ring is also applied to the dial.
-This ring displays the hours in a Roman numeral format.
-The five-minute markers are indicated in each hour position with Arabic-style numerals.
-The center of this section is nicely matted.
-This was most likely done to aid in one's ability to locate the hands while reading the dial.
-A brass dial will tarnish, making it difficult to read in a room lit by candles.
-This dial also features the subsidiary seconds dial, which is engraved and silvered.
-The calendar day is located in the aperture below the center arbor.
-The steel hands are wonderfully made.
+It consists of a brass base sheet, applied cast brass spandrels, and chapter rings.
+The chapter ring, name boss, and calendar dial are finished in a silver wash for contrast.
+The arch of the dial features the Maker's name boss, a three-dimensional detail skillfully engraved with the Maker's name and location.
+The large chapter ring displays hours in Roman numerals.
+Five-minute markers appear at each hour position in Arabic numerals.
+The center is matted, likely to help locate the hands while reading.
+Brass dials tarnish, making them hard to read by candlelight.
+This dial also has a subsidiary seconds dial, engraved and silvered.
+The calendar day appears in the aperture below the center arbor.
+The steel hands are finely made.

-The movement is constructed in brass, having finished cast brass plates that are supported by smoothly turned brass posts.
+The movement is made of brass, with finished cast brass plates supported by smoothly turned brass posts.
 The gearing is brass, and the pinions are steel.
-The movement is weight driven and designed to run for eight days on a full wind.
-This clock strikes the hour on a bell.
-The strike train is located between the plates and is actuated by a rack and snail design.
-The winding barrels are grooved and accept the weight cords in an orderly fashion.
+It is weight-driven and designed to run eight days on a full wind.
+The clock strikes the hour on a bell.
+The strike train is between the plates and actuated by a rack-and-snail design.
+The grooved winding barrels accept the weight cords in an orderly fashion.
 A seatboard supports the movement.

 This is a fine example made by a well-known Boston Clockmaker circa 1770.
 This case stands 7 feet 1.5 inches tall overall.
 It is approximately 20.25 inches wide and 9.25 inches deep.